 If you need immediate support, go to the Mental Health Foundation's help page for a simple directory of 24/7 and emergency care services in Alberta, and walk-in care providers in Edmonton.

 Wellness Together Canada is a Government of Canada-funded program that provides 24/7 online access to text support to help Canadians cope with the mental health effects of the COVID-19 pandemic.
 Wellness Together Canada also offers mental health information, educational tools, access to online support communities, and one-on-one counselling via phone, video call or text.
 Services are free, and are offered in both English and French.

 If you’re not sure where to start, take the first step by completing their five minute self-assessment.

 The Mental Health Commission of Canada’s COVID-19 resource hub is your go-to place online for all things related to the pandemic and mental health in Canada.
-You’ll be able to find relevant COVID-19 updates, resources specific to each province and territory (follow the links for services and support available in your city), Government of Canada resources and information for youth, healthcare providers and seniors.
+You’ll be able to find relevant COVID-19 updates, resources specific to each province and territory, Government of Canada resources and information for youth, healthcare providers and seniors.

 The Canadian Mental Health Association’s (CMHA) COVID-19 resource hub doesn’t just offer links to help lines and provincial support centres—although that information is all here.
 You’ll also find the CMHA’s policy recommendations, practical how-to guides for caring for yourself and others, and guides to help you maintain your workplace mental health—whether “workplace” means a socially-distanced office, a front-line service or industry location, or your home office.